Fast and Accurate Graph Learning for Huge Data via Minipatch Ensembles: Minipatch Graph Learning

-The main idea of our approach is then to quickly solve the latent variable graphical model problem to yield a consistent graph structural estimate for each minipatch and then ensemble the results.
-To this end, we leverage a simple and computationally fast approach recently proposed by \citet{wang2021tglasso} to solve each latent variable problem, which does not require low-rankness for the latent components.
+At this point, it seems like we might not be able to take advantage of minipatch learning as we have substituted the challenge of large-scale graph learning for an equally challenging problem of dealing with many latent nodes in the context of graph learning.
+But if it were possible to quickly solve the latent variable graphical model problem to yield a consistent graph structural estimate for each minipatch, then we could ensemble the subgraph estimates and fully realize the potential of minipatch learning.
+To achieve this, we propose to utilize a simple and computationally fast approach recently proposed by \cite{wang2021tglasso} to solve each latent variable problem.
 They apply a hard thresholding operator to the graphical Lasso (GLasso) estimate and show that this is sparsistent for Gaussian graphical model selection in the presence of latent variables under fairly weak assumptions.
-Putting everything together, we propose a new graph selection method, MPGraph, which utilizes minipatch learning and thresholded graph estimation techniques to select statistically accurate edges in a computationally efficient manner.
+Importantly, their approach does not assume low-rankness and is thus applicable in the $m \ll M$ setting.
+Putting everything together, we propose a new graph structural learning algorithm, MPGraph, which utilizes minipatch learning and thresholded graph estimation techniques to select statistically accurate edges in a computationally efficient manner.